wittfabian/djangae/docs/migrations.md

 Due to the way that migrations are run on the Datastore, you cannot mix Django operations with Djangae operations in the same migration file.

+You should not try to use Django's `RunPython` operation to make changes on the Datastore, as the supplied function will be executed on your local machine, rather than in a task queue on the live App Engine site.

 ### Other differences

 * Migrations run on the entity level, not the Django model instance level.
 Custom `save()` code will not be called.
 They are the equivalent of running SQL queries directly on a relational database.